Abandoned mines legislation signed into law

 “It has been a monumental struggle for volunteer watershed groups, nonprofits and even professional agencies such as the Somerset Conservation District, which alone is responsible for the operation and maintenance of 11 of the systems, to accomplish this task over many years with limited and at best fluctuating financial support,“ he said.

-The STREAM Act was primarily sponsored by U.S. Rep. Matt Cartwright (D-District 8), and U.S. Senator Bob Casey.
+The STREAM Act was primarily sponsored by U.S. Rep. Matt Cartwright, D-Lackawanna, and U.S. Sen. Bob Casey.

 “Too many Pennsylvanians have suffered from the effects of acid mine drainage for decades,” said Casey.
 “Passing the STREAM Act will improve property values, restore fishing and recreation opportunities, create long-term jobs, and support local economies that rely on a clean water supply.”